TristanGramsch/TristanGramsch.github.io/assets/Designing_your_life/Chapter 1. Start where you are.md

 Follow me in this exercise.
 Look around.
 Breathe deeply.
 Do you see any of those criticizing voices?
 Most times, those voices are only in your head.
 It's relaxing to look around.
 It's focusing.
 Feel it.

 # How are you?
-Aknowledge how you are.
+Acknowledge how you are.
 It's a great way to find what you want.
 And what you want to build.
 Go ahead and try the categories.
 You can invent yours as well.

 **Play and love**
 Play and love are those things that fill you with energy.
 A joy that is hard to explain.
 Something that at least I search just because.